A Flexible Procedure for Mixture Proportion Estimation in Positive-Unlabeled Learning: Numerical Experiments

 \subsubsection{Varying $\alpha$}

 We vary $\alpha$ from 0.01 to 0.99 in Model \eqref{eq:model1} in increments of $0.01$.
 For each $\alpha$ the sample sizes are fixed at $m=n=3000$.
 At each $\alpha$ we run the methods described to estimate $\alpha$ and classify observations in $U$.
 Results are shown in Figure \ref{fig:figA}.
-For $\alpha$ estimation shown in the left panel, the ROC method performs well when $\alpha$ is large, but overestimates $\alpha$ when it is near zero.
-If $\alpha$ is small, the ROC method is sensitive to the random seed used to divide samples into training and testing sets.
-The SPY method depends on a good choice of noise level, so with misspecified noise level it usually overestimates or underestimates $\alpha$.
-C-roc and C-patra/sen methods are more stable with small $\alpha$.
+SPY produces inflated $\alpha$ estimates at low $\alpha$ (left panel) and has the the worst overall classification performance (center panel).
+Both C-ROC and ROC have substantial variability for $\alpha$ near 0.5.
+Overall, C-PS appears to be the best method.